 Stanislavsky discovered a galaxy of prominent directors, such as Vsevolod Meyerhold (1874–1940) and Yevgeny Vakhtangov (1883–1922), who possessed highly individualistic approaches.
 The Kamerny Theatre, which was closely related to the work of A. Ya.
 Tairov (1885–1950), was opened in 1914.

-During the hardest years of the Great Patriotic War, Soviet theatre art did not disappear.
+During the most difficult years of the Great Patriotic War, Soviet theatre art did not disappear.
 Theatres were evacuated and continued to work on the home front.

-New theatrical concepts and aesthetics began to take shape after the war, in the mid-20th century, and were associated with the names of G. Tovstonogov in St. Petersburg, and A. Efros in Moscow.
+New theatrical concepts and aesthetics began to take shape after the war, in the mid-XX century and were associated with the names of G. Tovstonogov in St. Petersburg, and A. Efros in Moscow.

 The post-Soviet theatre was characterized by relative ideological freedom.
 That period marked the appearance of theatre studios and combination companies.
 However, the theatre attendance fell as a result of changes in the economic policy.